Best Cellular Medical Alert Systems

 Still trying to decide between a landline and a cellular medical alert system?
 We’ll look at the advantages and drawbacks of a system without a landline below.

 - Convenience: The number of U.S. homes without a landline keeps increasing.
+As of December 2022, 47.8 percent of adults 65 and over and 72.7 percent of all U.S. households depend solely on cell phones (no landlines at all), while just 0.6 percent of U.S. households are landline-only.
 As landlines become a thing of the past, a medical alert system that uses cellular service to provide protection is convenient and will only grow more popular.

-- Mobility: For seniors who like to travel or are snowbirds, a cellular medical alert system can be carried from home to home.
+- Mobility: For snowbirds and seniors who like to travel, a cellular medical alert system can be carried from home to home.
 If you get a landline system, you’ll have to worry about the homes you visit having landlines too.
 With an in-home cellular medical alert system, all you need is a power outlet.
 If you choose an on-the-go cellular system, you won’t even need a power outlet.
-Just throw your system on like a necklace, and you’re good to go!
+Just throw your system on like a necklace or wristwatch, and you’re good to go!

-- Cost: In-home systems range from $20 to $60 per month, depending on the provider and add-ons you select.
-Typically, in-home cellular medical alert systems without a landline are $5 to $10 more per month than systems that use a landline.
-On-the-go cellular medical alert systems tend to be a bit pricier than in-home options, starting at around $30 per month.
+- Cost: In-home systems usually range from $20 to $40 per month, depending on the provider and add-ons you select.
+In-home cellular medical alert systems without a landline typically are $5 to $10 more per month than systems that use a landline.
+On-the-go cellular medical alert systems tend to be pricier than in-home options, starting at around $35 per month.

 - Reception: Just as your cell phone needs good reception to connect your phone calls, so does a cellular medical alert system.
-If you don’t have a landline, the medical alert system will rely on cellular coverage to make calls to the emergency monitoring center.
-If you live in a rural area, make sure you’ll have strong, reliable reception for your cellular medical alert system.
-If you have concerns, ask the customer service representative before you purchase a cellular system.
+If you don’t have a landline, the medical alert system will rely on cellular coverage to make calls to the emergency-monitoring center.
+If you live in a rural area, make sure you’ll have strong, reliable reception for your cellular system.
+If you have concerns, ask a customer-service representative before you purchase a cellular system.

 Do I Need Wi-Fi for a Cellular Medical Alert System?

-About 64 percent of U.S. adults over the age of 65 have a broadband connection in their home.3 Though the majority of older adults have an internet connection, it isn’t necessary to have one for an in-home or on-the-go cellular medical alert system.
-This is because a medical alert system without a landline uses cellular coverage (think Verizon or AT&T) to connect you to the emergency monitoring center when you need help.
-That’s why it’s important to make sure the medical alert provider has good cellular coverage in your area if you are without a landline.
+About 64 percent of U.S. adults over the age of 65 have a broadband connection in their home.4 Although the majority of older adults have an internet connection, it isn’t necessary to have one for an in-home or on-the-go cellular medical alert system, because a medical alert system without a landline uses cellular coverage (think Verizon or AT&T) to connect to the emergency-monitoring center when you need help.
+That’s why it’s important to make sure the medical alert provider has good cellular coverage in your area if you don’t have a landline.

 Mobile System vs. In-Home Cellular Medical Alert System

-A mobile system (sometimes called an on-the-go or GPS system) provides protection no matter where you are — whether you’re taking a stroll on the beach, hiking, or relaxing by the pool.
-An in-home system provides protection (you guessed it!) in the home.
-They both use cellular service to connect you to the monitoring center in an emergency, but an in-home system has a limited range — about 400 to 1,300 feet, depending on the system you purchase.
+A mobile system — sometimes called an on-the-go or GPS system — provides protection no matter where you are, whether you’re taking a stroll on the beach, hiking, or relaxing by the pool.
+An in-home system provides protection — you guessed it! — in the home.
+They both use cellular service to connect you to the monitoring center in an emergency, but an in-home system has a limited range of about 400 to 1,300 feet, depending on the system you purchase.

-For homebodies without a landline, an in-home cellular system, like the ones we listed above, will work just fine.
-But if you’re someone who is active and wants your cellular medical alert system to be as mobile as you are, an on-the-go system is probably more your style.
-These systems are usually a bit more expensive than in-home systems, but the comprehensive protection they offer is worth the extra bucks if you ask us.
+For homebodies without a landline, an in-home cellular medical alert system, like the ones we listed above, will work just fine.
+If you’re active and want your cellular medical alert system to be as mobile as you are, an on-the-go system is probably more your style.
+On-the-go systems usually are a bit more expensive than in-home systems, but the comprehensive protection they offer is worth the extra bucks.
 If you’re interested in a mobile system, check out our list of the best GPS medical alert systems.